In 2019, we worked 149 days just to pay our tax bill. From May 30th onwards, we’re working for ourselves

 Thirdly, we take into account depreciation and foreign investment earnings, as is standard around the world, measuring total taxes over net national income, not gross domestic product, so as to more closely approximate net wealth creation rather than economic activity.

-Many of these figures are not available up-to-date for calendar years so they are proxied from government and OBR forecasts and financial year numbers.
+The data for the most recent figures are not available up-to-date for calendar years so they are proxied from government and OBR forecasts and financial year numbers.
 They are then revised when exact numbers become available.
 This means the Tax Freedom Day for a given year in the past may well have changed.
-However, the changes are usually very small, and the overall picture tends to be robust to these alterations.
+Typically the changes are very small, and the overall picture tends to be robust to these alterations.
 But over the past year, significant revisions to the net national income stats have pushed Tax Freedom Day back by around a week (we’re freer than we thought).

 Tax Freedom Day (and its sister, Cost of Government day, which measures total spending over national income) is not meant as anything but an illustration—an indication of the size of the state.
 As the complexities detailed above suggest, it does not correspond exactly to any individual's experience.
 And yet many people do find it shocking to see how large the state really is, expressed in an intuitive way.

 If you want further info, feel free to call up the ASI on 02072 224995 or send our Head of Research, Matthew Lesh, an email at firstname.lastname@example.org.

 Tax Freedom Day over the past 20 years